-BUSINESS NEGOTIATIONS 575

-Examines business negotiation principles and practices and builds skills in the process of negotiating business agreements within a global environment.
+- 575 BUSINESS NEGOTIATIONS 3 credits Examines business negotiation principles and practices and builds skills in the process of negotiating business agreements within a global environment. - 580 SALES MANAGEMENT 3 credits Prerequisite: 600.

-SALES MANAGEMENT 580

-3 credits Prerequisite: 600.
 Develops analytical and managerial skills through case studies and other learning activities relating to the organization, selection, training, motivation, and control of domestic or global sales force.
-(Graduate credit requires additional research paper)

-MARKETING CONCEPTS

-3 credits product development, distribution, promotion, and pricing for business firms and nonprofit organizations within a global context.
+(Graduate credit requires additional research paper) - 600 MARKETING CONCEPTS 3 credits Introductory course examining buyer behavior, environmental influences, target marketing, product development, distribution, promotion, and pricing for business firms and nonprofit organizations within a global context.

-- 615 DATABASE MARKETING 3 credits Prerequisite; 600.
+DATABASE MARKETING

+Prerequisite: 600.
 This course examines the information-driven process that is managed by database technology in and effort to develop, test, implement, measure, and create cus-tomized marketing programs and strategies.
+Database marketing focuses on better decision making relative to customer selections and customer relationships

+620 STRATEGIC MARKETING

-Database marketing focuses on better decision making relative to customer selections and customer relationships - 620 STRATEGIC MARKETING MANAGEMENT Prerequisite: 600 or equivalent.
-Managerial assessments of opportunities, threats are explored as are the development and management of appropriate strategic marketing plans and their tactical implementation. - CUSTOMER RELATIONSHIP MANAGEMENT 630 3 credits Prerequisite: 600 or permission of instructor.
+Review of Marketing terminology and concepts.
+Managerial assessments of opportunities, threats are explored as are the development and management of appropriate strategic marketing plans and their tactical implementation.

+625 BRAND MANAGEMENT

+Prerequisite SQ2.
+Application of the development, management and evolution of brands in the creation of competitive advantage.
+Required field project satisfies the requirement for actionbased learning.

+630 CUSTOMER RELATIONSHIP MANAGEMENT 3 credits Prerequisite: 600 or permission of instructor.
 Investigation of the marketing concept and prac-tice of making the customer the focus of the firm's business model.
-Examining the strategies and tactics for successful customer acquisition and retention is the focus of the course. - E-BUSINESS: ELECTRONIC MARKETING STRATEGIES AND TACTICS 3 credits Prerequisites: 600 and 6500:620.
-Covers the impact of electronic technology on marketing 635 strategy and tactics.
-Investigations include: vendor/dealer relations, website traffic designs database applications, and web appraisal metrics. - 640 BUSINESS RESEARCH METHODS 3 credits Prerequisites: 6500:601 and 602.
-Covers the scientific methods as well as the gathering and analysis of information to identify opportunities and solve problems within a business organization - 645 INNOVATIVE MARKETING STRATEGIES 3 credits Prerequisities: 600.
+Examining the strategies and tactics for successful customer acquisition and retention is the focus of the course

+E-COMMERCE AND INTERACTIVE MARKETING 635 3 credits Prerequisites: 620.
+Covers the impact of electronic technology on marketing strategy and tac-tics.
+Investigations include: vendor/dealer relations, website traffic designs, database applications, and web appraisal metrics.

+BUSINESS RESEARCH METHODS 640

+Prerequisites: 6500:601 and 602.
+Covers the scientific methods as well as the gathering and analysis of information to identify opportunities and solve problems within a business organization.

+645 INNOVATIVE MARKETING STRATEGIES 3 credits Prerequisites: 600.
 A review of contemporary business issues and their impact on innovative marketing practices.
 Simulations, cases, and field projects support structured class dialogues on emerging strategic business and marketing themes.

-INTEGRATED MARKETING COMMUNICATIONS 655 3 credits Prerequisite 600.
-The total range of marketing communication tools are examined individual-ly and in the context of planning, developing, and implementing a systematic and integrated communications program.
+655 INTEGRATED MARKETING COMMUNICATIONS 3 credits Prerequisite: 600.
+The total range of marketing communication tools are examined individually and in the context of planning, developing, and implementing a systematic and integrated communications program.

-- COMPETITIVE BUSINESS STRATEGY 3 credits Prerequisite: 600.
+- COMPETITIVE BUSINESS STRATEGY 670 Prerequisite: 600.
 Investigation of competitive business strategy from an industry perspective.
-The course presents a framework which can be used to understand and develop competitive strategies - 697 INDEPENDENT STUDY IN MARKETING 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in marketing on an independent basis.
+The course presents a framework which can be used to understand and develop competitive strategies. - INDEPENDENT STUDY IN MARKETING 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in 697 marketing on an independent basis.

-PROFESSIONAL 6700:
+6700: PROFESSIONAL

-695 INTERNSHIP IN BUSINESS

-1-3 credits Prerequisite: permission of instructor.
-On-the-job experience with cooperating private and public sector organizations.
+- INTERNSHIP IN BUSINESS 1-3 credits Prerequisite: permission of instructor.
+On-the-job experience with cooperating private and pub-lic sector organizations.
 Individual assignments made by supervising faculty member.
-Periodic reports and research papers required.
-Credit/noncredit.

-- 696 SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT 1 credit Special topics and current issues in the MBA Program Professional Core.
-May be repeated with a change of subject, not to exceed 4 credits. - 698 COLLOQUIUM IN BUSINESS 1-3 credits Prerequisite: permission of graduate director.
-Study of business administration through a seminar of several lectures in business research and practice.
+Period-ic reports and research papers required.
+Credit/noncredit. - SPECIAL TOPICS IN PROFESSIONAL DEVELOPMENT 696 1 credit Special topics and current issues in the MBA Program Professional Core.
+May be repeated with a change of subject, not to exceed six credits.

+698 COLLOQUIUM IN BUSINESS 1-3 credits Prerequisite: permission of graduate director.
+Study of business administration through a sem-In ar of several lectures in business research and practice.
 A broad range of topics in business research and issues will be discussed by guests, faculty and graduate students.
 May be repeated, but will not satisfy degree requirements Credit/noncredit.